 Cannon Falls is a small town about an hour south of the Cities.
 These are the smallest falls on the list.
 The falls are just off the main street, only a few blocks away from Cannon River Winery.
 I recommend getting a drink and later taking a stroll to look at the falls.

 Nerstrand Bid Woods State Park’s Hidden Fall’s is one of my favorite.
 It’s easy to find and get access too.
 The trail is marked and is one mile long.
 The falls are dead set in the middle of the loop.
 On a hot day, they are a refreshing stop.
 I would not recommend getting in the water though.
 For those looking for more, Nerstrand Big Woods State Park has over 11 miles of trails that weave around the falls National Get Outdoors Day.

+If you have a little more time, check out some more of the waterfalls all over the state.
+Lisa Crayfords book, Waterfalls of Minnesota: Your Guide to the Most Beautiful Waterfalls in the State is an excellent resource to get started.
 This is my top list of waterfalls close by Minneapolis.
 Do you have any that you feel should be added to the list?
 If so, I’d love to hear about it.

 Pin it for Later